WhiteHouse/CIOmanagement/pages/implementation.md

 <div class="footnotes">
   <ol>
     <li id="fn:1">
-<p>[Title VIII, Subtitle D of the National Defense Authorization Act (NDAA) for Fiscal Year 2015, Pub.
-L. No. 113-291](https://www.congress.gov/113/plaws/publ291/PLAW-113publ291.pdf#page=148).
+<p><a href="https://www.congress.gov/113/plaws/publ291/PLAW-113publ291.pdf#page=148">Title VIII, Subtitle D of the National Defense Authorization Act (NDAA) for Fiscal Year 2015, Pub.
+L. No. 113-29</a>.
 Further references in the text that refer to “FITARA” refer to these sections.
 </p>
 </li>
     <li id="fn:2">